waynezhang/app-store-connect-notifier/README.md

 # AppStoreConnect Notifier

 This script fetches app and testflight build state from AppStoreConnect and notify the changes via configured notifiers.
+Pure TypeScript and no fastlane required.

 ## Configure